vpc-ccg/haslr/README.md

 **Important notes:**
   - The name of output files and folders with be changed depending on the parameters passed to `haslr.py`.
   - If you like to run HASLR with multiple parameters, pass the same output directory via `-o/--out`.
 In this case, HASLR will reuse already existing files without creating them from scratch.
 This will speed up your experiments when testing with multiple parameter sets.
+  - The backbone graph is stored in GFA format which can be visualized using [Bandage](https://github.com/rrwick/Bandage).
+For instance, you can investigage `backbone.06.smallbubble.gfa` which is the backbone graph after all simplifications.

 ## <a name="publication"></a>Preprint